diniscorreia/import-from-mastodon/README.md

-/This is a fork of [Jan Boddez](https://github.com/janboddez)’s [Import From Mastodon](https://github.com/janboddez/import-from-mastodon).
-It adds an additional option to import favourites as well./
+_This is a fork of [Jan Boddez](https://github.com/janboddez)’s [Import From Mastodon](https://github.com/janboddez/import-from-mastodon).
+It adds an additional option to import favourites as well._

-/A small limitation: Mastodon’s API doesn’t currently return a timestamp for when a toot was favourited, so the imported faves are created with the current date (while not great, seems like a better option then using the original toot’s date)./
+_A small limitation: Mastodon’s API doesn’t currently return a timestamp for when a toot was favourited, so the imported faves are created with the current date (while not great, seems like a better option then using the original toot’s date)._
 ---
 # Import From Mastodon
 Automatically turn toots—short messages on [Mastodon](https://joinmastodon.org/)—into WordPress posts.